sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 ## Exercise 3: Downloading, installing, and configuring Microsoft Entra Connect

+In this exercise, you will download, install, and configure Microsoft Entra Connect.
+This tool enables directory synchronization between on-premises AD DS and Microsoft Entra ID, with options tailored to your organization’s needs.

 ### Task 1: Install and configure Microsoft Entra Connect

+In this task, you will download, install, and configure Microsoft Entra Connect, which is the tool used to synchronize on-premises Active Directory with Microsoft Entra ID.
+You will connect both environments and configure sync options to enable the integration process.

 1. On **SEA-ADM1**, in the Microsoft Edge window displaying the Azure portal, browse to **Microsoft Entra ID**.